Travelling by rail to reduce your carbon footprint

 crisis.

-Wednesday, I cannot take the train, even if cost is not an issue.
+or Wednesday, that employee cannot take the train, even if cost is not an

-There simply isn’t enough time to get from Stockholm to Brussels (comfortably)
+issue.
+There simply isn’t enough time to get from Stockholm to Amsterdam

-by train.
-I can’t make a train go any faster
+(comfortably) by train.
+An employee simply can’t make the train go any faster …

 Not travelling by rail for medical reasons